amitfin/oref_alert/README.md

 All sensors have the following extra attributes:
 1. `Areas`: the list of areas provided by the user.
-2. `Alert max age`: as configured by the user.
+2. `Alert active duration`: as configured by the user.
 3. `Selected areas active alerts`: when the sensor is `on`, the alerts are listed here.
 4. `Selected areas alerts`: active and inactive alerts in the selected areas.
 5. `Country active alerts`: all active alerts in Israel.